 Will we learn any physical breakaway techniques?

-There are four chapters to this course before any physical skills take place.
-We will teach physical breakaway skills that are identified in the Training Needs Analysis.
+There are five chapters to this positive behaviour management foundation course before any physical skills take place.
+We will teach breakaway techniques that are identified in the training needs analysis.
 This is a requirement of our BILD Act certification and is in line with current Restraint Reduction Network guidance.

 Are staff members assessed for competence on this course?